kartheekkotha/DSA_Practice/README.md

 ## Structure

 The repository is organized by topics such as Arrays, Linked Lists, Trees, etc. Each topic has its own folder containing the problems I've solved.
+The Problems are solved mostly from the Leetcode platform

 ## Problems